-Reg Park is one of the most important figures in bodybuilding and he was one of the most massive, yet symmetrical old school bodybuilders.
-Reg Park was an inspiration to many bodybuilders, including young Arnold Schwarzenegger.
+Reg Park is one of the most important figures in bodybuilding, and he was one of the most massive, yet symmetrical, old school bodybuilders.
+Reg Park was an inspiration to many bodybuilders, including a young Arnold Schwarzenegger.

 As Bradley Steiner said: “Reg Park is the best example and single representative of what proper training with weights can do for a man.”
-He was a pre-steroid era, natural bodybuilder that had it all – mass, definition and symmetry.
-Standing at 6’1” and 250 lbs, Reg was impressive and unreal by the old standards.
+He was a pre-steroid era, natural bodybuilder who had it all — mass, definition, and symmetry.
+Standing at 6’1″ and 250 lbs, Reg was impressive and unreal by the old standards.

-Reg’s physique was built using heavy compound movements (using the 5×5 workout protocol) and full body workouts done 3 times s week.
-He was also a very strong person and had worked up to 600 pounds on squats, behind the neck presses with 300 pounds, and bench presses with 500 pounds.
+Reg’s physique was built using heavy compound movements (using the 5×5 workout protocol) and full-body workouts done three times a week.
+As covered above, he was also an incredibly strong person in his own right, having worked up to those legendary numbers on squats, behind-the-neck presses, and bench presses.

-Many of you will instantly say that full body workouts are just for beginners.
-But who can argue with Reg Park’s results and also the results of other old school bodybuilders, training the same way as Reg (Arnold was also doing Reg Parks full body routine the first couple of years of bodybuilding).
+Many of you will instantly say that full-body workouts are just for beginners.
+But who can argue with Reg Park’s results, and the results of other old school bodybuilders training the same way he did?
+Arnold himself trained on Reg Park’s full-body routine during his first couple of years in bodybuilding.

 Reg Park’s Old School 5×5 Workout

-Reg Park’s 5×5 old school workout consisted of 3 weight-lifting days, and Reg was alternating between two different lifting days (A and B) shown below.
+Reg Park’s 5×5 old school workout consisted of 3 weight-lifting days, alternating between two different lifting days (A and B) shown below.

 Workout A